Makeover Pecan Upside-Down Cake Recipe

 - 2. In a large bowl, combine the remaining ingredients; beat on low speed for 30 seconds.
 Beat on medium for 2 minutes.
 Transfer to prepared pan.

-- 3. Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- 3. Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before inverting onto a serving platter.
 Serve warm or at room temperature.
 Yield: 20 servings.

 Reviews for Makeover Pecan Upside-Down Cake